 - Ask questions- If you get an interview, remember you are interviewing them just as much as they are interviewing you; so come prepared.
 Have a set of questions ready to ask, ranging anywhere from company culture to growth opportunities.
 Employers will be impressed by your interest and enthusiasm, which could be the edge that gets you the job.

-- Have thick skin- You are going to get 100 “no’s” before you get one “yes”.
-Don’t get discouraged and keep moving forward.
+- Have thick skin- Don’t get discouraged and keep moving forward.
 If you are actively searching for a job and presenting yourself in the right light, you will be successful.

 - Utilize your time-You should be spending the least amount of your time on websites such as CareerBuilder, Monster, and Indeed.
 Instead, better utilize your time by signing up for email updates from these websites!
 Plan to go through them each morning, and if you really see something you like, then apply.